jmLasc/EndangeredLanguageL3/README.md

 ### `rescrape`
 Run this notebook first.
 The purpose of this notebook is to collect API calls and store them as pickles for later use.
 It does this by scraping text from the pdf dictionaries and extracting the words.
+It then makes a huge list of these words, then calls the API on each of them.
+It then saves all of the results (good or bad) using pickle.

 If the new pdf dictionary files do not have a star icon next to word entries (★), then this notebook will not work.
 You will have to find another way to extract dictionary words.
-This is because the current dictionaries use the ★ char to the frequency of words, which the code takes advantage of in order to find words to call on the API.
+This is because the current dictionaries use the ★ char to note the frequency of words.
+The code takes advantage of this to find words to call on the API.

-`rescrape` will collect responses and put them into pickles, which you can learn more about above in the .PickleScrapes section.
+`rescrape` will collect API responses and put them into pickles, which you can learn more about above in the .PickleScrapes section.
 The code asks the API for json objects, though you can also ask for XML objects.

 It is not advisable to run this code all in one go due to the risk of a network error, but it is possible.
-As an estimate, the code will take several days to run (~6) if ran all in one go and will need a good and constant internet connection to run effectively.
+As an estimate, the code will take several days to run (~6 days) if ran all in one go and will need a good and constant internet connection to run effectively.

 The current scraping loop relies on a currently commented-out cell with the variable `done` in order to run.
 Please uncomment the cell and run it so the scraping loop can run.
 Modify `done` as you go and make sure to rerun the cell.
 If a tribe name is in `done`, it will be skipped over during the execution process.